djehuti/x16-bank-allocator/README.md

 ### The API

-I think we need 4 functions in the API (these names are placeholders):
+I think we need 4 (or 5) functions in the API (these names are placeholders):

 (initialization: set the bitmap to all free except banks 0, 1, and any we use for data storage, such as wherever the implementation of this is)